CocoaPods/guides.cocoapods.org/source/making/private-cocoapods.html.md

 title: Private Pods
 description: How to setup a private Podspec repo for maintaining internal libraries.
 order: 2
+external links:
+-
+  "Using CocoaPods to Modularize a Big iOS App by @aroldan": http://dev.hubspot.com/blog/architecting-a-large-ios-app-with-cocoapods

 ---

 CocoaPods is a great tool not only for adding open source code to your project, but also for sharing components across projects.
 You can use a private Spec Repo to do this.